Shrimp is among the most popular and delectable seafood out there. It can be prepared in…

 It’s a much different case if the egg sinks and stands on its end or if it floats.
 Here are the best ways to deal with such eggs after conducting the float test:

 Eggs that sink to the bottom of a container full of water but stand on their end are neither rotten nor fresh.
 These eggs are not rotten enough for discarding and still have some usefulness.
 At the same time, these eggs may not be the best ingredients for cooking or baking.

 What To Do With Almost Expired Eggs

-You can still use these old eggs for scrambling or hard-boiling.
+You can still use these old eggs for scrambling or by hard-boiling using a fancy machine.
 Consider using older eggs for deviled eggs or hard-boiled eggs over fried egg dishes.
 Older eggs tend to be runnier than fresh eggs because they’ve been sitting in the fridge for a while.

 You may have a better dish if you harden the egg by boiling instead of frying it and ending up with a runny, flat dish.
 In terms of baking, since older eggs are runnier than fresh eggs, they may not be the best to use as a leavening agent.

 You could also use older eggs to feed pets if you don’t want to eat them yourself.
 Boil these eggs like you normally would and then serve them to your pet for their next meal.
 Like anything else when it comes to health and nutrition, always check with a doctor or nutritionist prior to eating anything you may have doubts about.

 If an egg floats on top of the water after conducting a float test, the egg is ready for disposal.
 A floating egg contains too much gas after sitting in your fridge for too long.
 That accumulated gas has rotten the egg inside, making it unsuited for consumption and causing it to stink.
 Its stench comes from the egg white’s sulfur.
 Chemical reactions occur, thus producing more gas to help the egg float.